Pimple picking, were all guilty of it.

 - Now you have caused trauma to the skin you need to treat it with some TLC, dab on natural antiseptics like propolis or tea tree to compound the area

-Those bothersome overactive oil glands cause a build up of sticky skin cells and oil which clump together in the bottom of a follicle.
+In order to treat your pimple successfully, you really need to understand it’s anatomy.
+Bothersome overactive oil glands, can cause a build up of sticky skin cells and oil, which clump together in the bottom of a follicle.

-In the beauty industry we refer to this clumping as micro-comedo, which are the beginning of all those bothersome acne lesions in the skin.
+In the beauty industry, we refer to this clumping as micro-comedo, which are the beginning of acne lesions.

-But bubbling below the surface is the start of that pimple, as more dead cell build up and oil build up in the follicle;
+Because these sneaky little comedones reside under the skin, they can’t be seen by the naked eye so we tend to ignore them; but bubbling below the surface is the start of the pimple, as more dead cell build up and oil build up in the follicle.

 Now at the bottom of all of our follicles these tiny P.acnes bacteria reside.

-It’s normal for this bacteria to be here, they are constantly dividing making new bacteria and in a healthy follicle they are constantly being killed by oxygen.
+It’s normal for this bacteria to be here, they are always dividing and making new bacteria, in a healthy follicle they are constantly being killed by oxygen.

-When the oxygen is blocked from the follicle because of all that oil and cellular build, it makes the perfect breeding ground for P.acnes, which bubble away below the surface leading to inflammation and infection.
+When the oxygen is blocked from the follicle, because of the oil and cellular build, it makes the perfect breeding ground for P.acnes, which bubble away below the surface, causing inflammation and infection.